bepostle/bepostle.github.io/README.md

 ## Lessons Learned:

+* It's inspired me to continue to produce high-quality work product now that I have a central place to showcase it
 * Great refresher on technical skills like writing basic HTML and CSS, pushing to a Github respository from the terminal, and optimizing my IDE with add-ons like browser-refresh
-* It's enjoyable to build and customize a digital tool to the specifications that you have see a webpage (or any tool) come to life as you're building it

 ## Contact